-Instructors may award the grade of Incomplete when students are temporarily unable to fulfill course requirements.
-It is each student's responsibility to complete the work within six weeks after the beginning of the first full semester following the granting of the Incomplete.
-If a grade is not submitted by the deadline, the Incomplete automatically becomes an "F."
+Instructors may award the grade of "I" when students are temporarily unable to fulfill course requirements.
+It is each student's responsibility to complete the work within six weeks after the beginning of the first full semester following the granting of the "I".
+If a grade is not submitted by the deadline, the "I" automatically becomes an "F."

-Independent Study
+Independent Study/Readings and Research

-Directed Independent Study may be taken with the permission of the advisor, identified faculty member, and the appropriate department chair.
-A student may not register for more than six (6) credits of independent study throughout his/her graduate program.
+Directed independent study/readings and research may be taken with the permission of the advisor, identified faculty member, and the appropriate department chair.
+A student may not register for more than six (6) credits of independent study/readings and research throughout his/her graduate program.

-Students and faculty directors of independent study are responsible for defining projects and justifying them as independent study projects.
-Application forms for independent study must be completed prior to the beginning of the semester when the study will take place.
-Forms are available in the Graduate Division office.
-Independent Study may be appropriate when one or more of the following factors prevail:
+Students and faculty directors of independent study/readings and research are responsible for defining projects and justifying them as independent study/readings and research projects.
+Application forms for independent study/readings and research must be completed prior to the beginning of the semester when the study will take place.
+Forms are available in the Graduate Division.
+Independent study/readings and research may be appropriate when one or more of the following factors prevail: